Child Life students' frequently asked questions

 What are the dates of your student programs?

-We offer these training opportunities three times a year, beginning in
+We offer this comprehensive training opportunity three times a year, beginning in:

 However, the specific dates will vary from semester to semester.